New Website Coming Soon!

 The Boiler, while no longer affiliated with Pierogi Gallery, continues to preserve the legacy with its non-profit initiatives and pushes forward; utilizing the space for cutting-edge contemporary art while integrating and expanding its programming on a larger scale and promoting arts education in the community.

-Join us Saturday, February 25th for the opening reception, 6 pm – 9 pm
+Join us Saturday, April 29th for the opening reception, 6 - 9 pm with a dance performance by Louisa Pancoast at 7 pm.

 191 North 14th Street Brooklyn, NY